rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/user-groups/_index.md

 **Results:** Rancher refreshes the user information for all users.
 Requesting this refresh will update which users can access Rancher as well as all the groups that each user belongs to.

 >**Note:** Since SAML does not support user lookup, SAML-based authentication providers do not support the ability to manually refresh user information.
 User information will only be refreshed when the user logs into the Rancher UI.

+## Session length

+_Available as of v2.3.0-alpha6_

+The default length (TTL) of each user session is adjustable.
+From the **Global** view, click on **Settings**.
+In the settings page, find **`auth-user-session-ttl-minutes`** and click edit, then enter the amount of time in minutes a session length should last and click save.
+This setting defaults to 16 hours.